Mathématique: Chapter 55

 While he wanted to give a good explanation of why, exactly, he’d stuck his neck out so far for Ginn Keeler, it wasn’t coming easily.
 It was difficult to explain to Landry how terrible it had been to see her there, in that holding cell.
 Not just a vulnerable women trapped between two literal parasites, but—

 An LA operative?
 A high level one at that?
 Stuck between two of the worst oppressors of her people?
 For thousands of years, the LA had opposed the Goa’uld.
-All the terrible drugs the LA manufactured, all the intelligence gathering, all the torture, all the hampering of their own scientists—were a reaction to millennia of atrocity, attrition, repression, enslavement at the hands of the Goa’uld.
+All the terrible drugs the LA manufactured, all the intelligence gathering, all the torture, all the hampering of their own scientists—were a reaction to millennia of atrocity, attrition, repression, and enslavement at the hands of the Goa’uld.

 They built a culture of worship, Jackson had said, weeping.

 Young tried to get some professionalism to come out of his mouth, but there was an obstacle in the way.
-Some block sitting at the back of his throat that Mackenzie and his SSRIs had yet to touch.
+Some block sitting at the back of his throat that James MacKenzie and his SSRIs had yet to touch.
 The turning of Telford, however it had happened.
 The shattering of his spine in a speeder (on a table).
-The way Young would always, always, until he died, remember that lie of a second story as if it had been first; the way he’d found David, the way he’d come to get him out, the way that he had, the way that David had refused to die, had laughed under a falling cloud of ash and dragged Young up a mountain.
+The way Young would always, always, until he died, remember that lie of a second story as if it had been first; the way he’d found David, the way he’d come to get him out, the way he had, the way that David had refused to die, had laughed under a falling cloud of ash and dragged Young up a mountain.

 “I wasn’t gonna leave her there,” Young ground out, not a “sir” in sight.